Telios/dv-ros2/README.md

 # DV ROS2

 This package contains ROS2 wrappers for iniVation cameras.
 The package is based on the [dv-ros](https://gitlab.com/inivation/dv/dv-ros) repository and has been adapted to work with ROS2.
+The package is still under development and some features are not yet implemented.
+This project is not affiliated with iniVation AG.

 ## Installation